MosheLevy20/Junior-LLM/README.md

-# Junior Features
+# Junior
-Junior is a code writing agent designed to be seemlessly integrated into your workflow.
+Junior is a code writing agent designed to be seamlessly integrated into your workflow.
 ## Multi-File Edits

 ![Multi-File Edits](./static/edits1.gif)